steven-wolfman/ubc-term-finder/dev-story.md

 Mocking can be a bit tricky in combination with TypeScript.
 Fortunately, just telling TypeScript our spy variable was of type `jest.SpyInstance` was enough for it to resolve typing issues.

 Jest's `test.todo` and `describe.skip` are great ways to document tests planned (todo) or in progress (skip)!

-We might also be able to streamline our tests a bit using `describe.each` or `test.each` in order to automatically apply some of our tests to the 12 testing dates we chose.
+Since it's hard to resist test case automation, especially when it optionally uses custom template strings, we're using [`test.each`](https://jestjs.io/docs/api#2-testeachtablename-fn-timeout) to streamline some of our testing across 12 separate dates/times.
+Both the array-based and template string version let you specify a table of values to test against (in our case with each row including a textual description of the point in the term, the expected UBC Term to return, and the Date to use as the argument to the function).
+They then give you facilities to construct the test title using the parameters (`printf`-style formatting using `$...` to reference variables) and access the values within the parameterized test (arguments, as a single object in the template string case).

 # Unexplained Oddities and Unresolved Thoughts